zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2014/denny1019.md

 Dear Denny:

 Glad to receive your short reply so that I can continue this email.
-Maybe I can use a term  “empiricism” to summary your description.
+Maybe I can use a term  “empiricism” to summarize your description.
 I know it is never accurate, since your humor and liveliness contradicted with any archaic theory, which impressed me a lot.

 This time, I tried to arrange the structure differently and abandoned my theory-based writing style.
 Since you express your world view generally, you’d better omit the third Chinese essay of this email, which will share the analogous tone with all my preceding email.